star-39/moe-sticker-bot/README.md

 `USE_DB=1`

 ## CHANGELOG
+1.0 RC-8 GO(20220512)
+  * Fix rand number in ID.
+  * Major code refactor.
+  * Downlaod sticker now happens on background.
+  * Better documentation.
+  * This release should be the final RC... hopefully.

 1.0 RC-7 GO(20220511)
   * You can specify custom ID when /create.
   * Changed import ID naming scheme for cleaner look.